thoun/kingoftokyo/README.md

 TODOME flip cards (remove 302)
 TODOCH : add rapidHealCulstistSync
-TODOCT TOCHECK check if it is possible to gain multiple cultists in same turn 1111 2222 or with added smashes
+TODOCT TOCHECK check if it is possible to gain multiple cultists in same turn 1111 2222 or with added smashes TODO check psychic probe with Background Dweller allowing to reroll a 3 that's not PB die => /bug?id=51953 TODO automatic reroll of Background Dweller